 to the Board.
 The minimum period for consideration to be given to an application is 28 days.
 This is to allow publication of details of the application on the Board’s website for a continuous period of 7 days and notification of the application to the Chief Constable and LSOs.
 The Chief Constable has 7 days to respond and LSOs have 21 days to decide if they wish to submit a notice or report.
 The Board expects applicants to provide layout plans for outdoor areas in support of their applications and in any other case where there is likely to be any doubt over the extent of the premises for which the licence is sought.

+Where there are a series of events requiring an occasional license by the same Premises, each time period requires a separate license application but these can be submitted together as a group.